-Master Thesis II 3(3, 0) BIOM 695A, Includes the completion and submi ssion of a research ity of which is judged acceptable by the jury comn nittee established in BIOM 695A, Includes the completion and submitive of which is judged acceptable by the jury comm accordance with the College of Engineering and Graduate Committee guidelines.
+BIOM 695B Master Thesis II 3(3, 0)

+Continuation of BIOM 695A, Includes the completion and submission of a research thesis, the quality of which is judged acceptable by the jury committee established in accordance with the College of Engineering and Graduate Committee guidelines.
 (This course may be repeated only once to accomplish its objective).
 Prerequisite: BIOM 695A.

-As part of the program for the Masters of Science in Biomedical Engineering, the student is required to take a total of 6 credit hours (12 credit hours for non-thesis option) of 600 level technical elective courses.
+As part of the program for the Master of Science in Biomedical Engineering, the student is required to take a total of 6 credit hours (12 credit hours for non-thesis option) of 600 level technical elective courses.
 These courses allow the student to attain an in-depth knowledge and understanding in a focus area of interest.
 The student who chooses the non-thesis option can mix and match elective courses from the different areas to acquire broader knowledge of different Biomedical Engineering disciplines.
 The thesis option student should select, in coordination with the thesis advisor, the set of electives that best meet the requirements for successful completion of his/her thesis.
 The BIOM available technical elective courses are distributed in three areas:

 - 1. Medical Instrumentation and Imaging

-- 2. Clinical Engineering and Bio-informatics
+- 2. Clinical Engineering and Bioinformatics

 - 3. Artificial organs